how the event works

 Like bareback and saddle bronc riding, the judges not only look at the cowboy’s performance during a ride, they also look at the roughstock.
 Both bull rider and bull can receive a max of 50 points each during a ride, meaning they could score a total of 100 points.
-For the contestant, they are scored on elements such as their ability to stay balanced on the bull, display quick reflexes, and ability to coordinate with the bull’s movements.
-For the bull, a judge will be looking at their unique bucking style to help come up with a total, final score for the ride as no two bulls have the same type of style.
+The contestant is scored on elements such as their ability to stay balanced on the bull, display quick reflexes, and ability to coordinate with the bull’s movements.
+For the bull, a judge will be looking at their unique bucking style to help come up with a total, final score for the ride, as no two bulls have the same type of style.
 For example, while one bull may prefer to make tight spins in a continuous circle, there are other bulls that will jump high in the air or buck.

 rodeo eventsSilver spurs in the community